 proposals shall [

 include a description]:

 products that are listed in the Hawaii products list established pursuant to

 and their established classes,] which may be used to

 complete the scope of work specified in the invitation for bids or request for

-(2) Allow self-certification as part of the offer that the Hawaii products qualify for preference;
+(2) Allow as part of the offer, self-certification that the Hawaii products qualify for preference;

-provided that the offer can be evaluated along with any other published criteria in the solicitation, including but not limited to considerations such as specific nutritional content or equivalent, timing of delivery, quality or freshness, and past performance, if applicable.
+provided that the offer may be evaluated along with any other published criteria in the solicitation, including such considerations as specific nutritional content or its equivalent, timing of delivery, quality, freshness, and past performance, if applicable.

 (c) All persons submitting bids or proposals to claim a Hawaii products preference shall designate in their bids which individual product and its price is to be supplied as a Hawaii product.